programminghistorian/ph-submissions/lessons/exploratory-part-2-modeling-text-corpus.md

 # Now we want to calculate the average Compound Sentiment.
 # To do this, we can divide the sum of CompoundSentiment scores by number of e-mails exchanged
 # We can also use this opportunity to filter out any e-mail exchanges that don't meet our minimum conditions
-# As we loop through all of the e-mail exchanges we've been kepeing track of, we can ignore some exchanges:
+# As we loop through all of the e-mail correspondences, we will ignore e-mails that fail to meet our minimum threshold.
-# Exchanges with fewer than 2 e-mails sent, and exchanges where the recipient is not also a sender.
+# 1) The if/then statement will simply ignore pairs with fewer than 3 e-mails sent, or
+# 2) when the recipient is not also a sender.

-# (In other words, we only want to keep track of e-mail exchanges between the targeted Enron employees in the investgiation.
+# The second rule helps ensure we are only keeping track of e-mails between individuals that have been singled out in the corpus.
-# We could include other Enron employees in this analysis, but it is more ethical to limit it to our employees of interest.)
+# We could include other Enron employees in this analysis, but it is more ethical to limit it to our employees of interest.

 # First, let's make our new dictionary to store these average values.
 (We'll keep using the Pair strings as our key).
 average_sentiment = {}